TheGrognardling/TheGrognardling/README.md

 <h2 style="font-family: 'Fira Sans', 'Segoe UI', sans-serif;">🧠 Research Interests</h2>

 - **Formalization of Cognition**
-  Mathematical and computational models of inference, learning, perception, and decision-making.
+  Mathematical and computational models of inference, learning, perception, language, and decision-making.

 - **Computational Philosophy**
-  Algorithmic and formal approaches to metaphysics, epistemology, and philosophy of mind.
+  Algorithmic and formal approaches to metaphysics, epistemology, philosophy of language, and philosophy of mind.

 - **Philosophy of Computation**
   Foundational investigations into algorithms, complexity, proof, and information.